bitprim/bitprim-server/README.md

 $ wget https://raw.githubusercontent.com/bitprim/bitprim-server/version2/install.sh
 $ chmod +x install.sh
 ```
-Finally install Libbitcoin Server:
+Finally install Bitprim Server:
 ```sh
 $ sudo ./install.sh
 ```
-Libbitcoin Server is now installed in `/usr/local/bin` and can be invoked as `$ bs`.
+Bitprim Server is now installed in `/usr/local/bin` and can be invoked as `$ bs`.

 ### Macintosh

 The OSX installation differs from Linux in the installation of the compiler and packaged dependencies.
-Libbitcoin Server supports both [Homebrew](http://brew.sh) and [MacPorts](https://www.macports.org) package managers.
+Bitprim Server supports both [Homebrew](http://brew.sh) and [MacPorts](https://www.macports.org) package managers.
 Both require Apple's [Xcode](https://developer.apple.com/xcode) command line tools.
 Neither requires Xcode as the tools may be installed independently.

-Libbitcoin Server compiles with Clang on OSX and requires C++11 support.
+Bitprim Server compiles with Clang on OSX and requires C++11 support.
 Installation has been verified using Clang based on [LLVM 3.5](http://llvm.org/releases/3.5.0/docs/ReleaseNotes.html).
 This version or newer should be installed as part of the Xcode command line tools.

 To see your Clang/LLVM  version:
 ```sh